-251H.
-The punishment for the offences referred to in articles 251 to 251G, both inclusive, shall be increased by one to two degrees in case of one or more of the following circumstances arising:

-(a) the offence was committed against a former or current spouse or partner, by a member of the family, a person cohabiting with the victim or a person having abused her or his authority:

-Provided that, in this paragraph spouse includes a person whose marriage with the accused has been dissolved or declared null.

-- (b) the offence, or related offences, were committed repeatedly; - (c) the offence was committed against a vulnerable person within the meaning of article 208AC(2); - (d) the offence was committed against or in the presence of a minor; - (e) the offence was committed by two or more people acting together; - (f) the offence was preceded or accompanied by violence; - (g) the offence was committed with the use or threat of a weapon; - (h) the offence resulted in severe physical or psychological harm for the victim; - (i) the offender has been previously convicted of offences of a similar nature.
+- 251H.
+The punishment for the offences referred to in articles 251 to 251G, both inclusive, shall be increased by one to two degrees in each of the following cases: - (a) the offence was committed against a former or current spouse or partner, by a member of the family, a person cohabiting with the victim or a person having abused her or his authority: - Provided that, in this paragraph spouse includes a person whose marriage with the accused has been dissolved or declared null. - (b) the offence, or related offences, were committed repeatedly; - (c) the offence was committed against a vulnerable person within the meaning of article 208AC(2); - (d) the offence was committed against or in the presence of a minor; - (e) the offence was committed by two or more people acting together; - (f) the offence was preceded or accompanied by violence; - (g) the offence was committed with the use or threat of a weapon; - (h) the offence resulted in severe physical or psychological harm for the victim; - (i) the offender has been previously convicted of offences of a similar nature.

 251HA.
-The punishment prescribed for any of the crimes referred to in the preceding articles of this Sub-title shall be increased by one to two degrees in case of one or more of the circumstances referred to in article 202, where and as applicable, provided that where an aggravation of punishment in respect of the circumstances mentioned in this article is already provided for under this Code or any other law, the higher punishment may be applied.
+The punishment prescribed for any of the crimes referred to in the preceding articles of this Sub-title shall be increased by one to two degrees in each of the cases referred to in article 202, where and as applicable, provided that where an aggravation of punishment in respect of the circumstances mentioned in this article is already provided for under this Code or any other law, the higher punishment may be applied.

 Aggravating circumstances.
 Added by: XIII.2018.24.
-Amended by: XXXVI.2023.3.

-Luring of a person to the territory of another State to marry.
-Added By: XIII.2018.24.